Are We Done Yet?: Plot

 When Nick gets a voicemail about an executive trying to move on with his idea if he can't get Magic, Nick finally decides to fire Chuck after he tells him that the house needs a whole new foundation during a yoga exercise where Suzanne scolds Nick for forgetting their practice from being busy working with the house.
 When Chuck reveals that he knew that there was more work to be done with the house, Nick tells Chuck to leave the house, which causes all those working on the house to quit out of loyalty to Chuck.

 After everybody leaves, Suzanne scolds Nick again and tells him that he needs to hire Chuck back, but Nick refuses and tries to sell the house again so he can move back to his condo in the city.
-During their argument, Nick finally steps his ground and calls Suzanne out for her naiveté while also arguing that he would not be in the situation if it weren't for her and the kids.
+During their argument, Nick finally stands his ground and calls Suzanne out for her naiveté while also arguing that he would not be in the situation if it weren't for her and the kids.
 Needing some time to think, Suzanne then proclaims that she and the kids will be staying in the guest house until she cools down.

 After taking some time to think, Nick decides to fix the house on his own after having a talk with Kevin while fishing and Lindsey apologizing, promising to truly act mature from then on.
 This inspires Nick to apologize to Chuck, causing the latter to reveal that his wife, a famous country singer, died a few years prior.
 Chuck tries making things up in return by bringing his friends back to help, including Kevin, Lindsey, and Danny, who his brothers force him to apologize about the party.

 After finishing the house, when Nick tries to apologize, Suzanne is in the middle of having contractions and starts going into labor.
 The family tries to go to the hospital, but since the hospital is half an hour away, the babies are coming quickly.
 With no choice but to have labor in the house, Nick, Kevin, and Lindsey have to deliver the babies.
 Chuck tries to get there, but his truck breaks down and he is forced to power walk down to the house.
 While she is still in labor, Nick gets a call from Magic Johnson.
 After Suzanne gives birth to identical twin boys, the movie ends six months later with a big BBQ in their backyard, at which Nick debuts his new magazine titled Are We Done Yet?, based on his experience building the house.

 Production

-The film is a remake of the 1948 Cary Grant comedy Mr. Blandings Builds His Dream House and produced by Ted Hartley of RKO Pictures.
+While the film is a sequel to an original concept continuing the storyline and characters, the film is also a remake of the 1948 Cary Grant comedy Mr. Blandings Builds His Dream House and produced by Ted Hartley of RKO Pictures.

 Release

-The film made $58.4 million worldwide.
+Are We Done Yet? grossed $58.4 million worldwide.
 The film was released in the United Kingdom on June 8, 2007, and opened on #3, behind Ocean's Thirteen and Pirates of the Caribbean: At World's End.